RareSkills/blog/signed-int-solidity/signed-int-solidity.md

 ### slt and sgt

 #### Gas cost: 3
 To compare the magnitude of signed numbers, we first need to determine if it is positive or negative, then compare the magnitude.
-These op codes do taht operation in one step.
+These op codes do that operation in one step.

 Like the unsigned counterparts, it is more gas efficient to avoid the >= and <= where possible and use the strict inequality operators instead.